 Instagram uses a number of techniques to recommend new accounts for you to follow.
 One method is to periodically scan the contacts on your

-Once you grant any company access to your contacts list, it’s hard to know just what they’ll do with it.
+Once you give any company access to your contacts list, it’s hard to know what they’ll do with it.
 A number of reports, including one from researchers at Princeton and Northeastern universities in 2018, have suggested that Facebook used information from users’ address books to target their friends with ads.

 If you’ve given Instagram permission to scan your contacts, it’s not too late to change your mind.

 On the app: Go to your own profile by clicking the icon in the bottom right > Open the menu in the top right > Settings > Account > Contacts Syncing > Switch the toggle off.